-In order to facilitate access for women to economic and livelihood support, the Spotlight Initiative in Uganda will support formation and formalisation of small-scale women businesses including those in Artisanal and Small-scale Mining (ASM) Associations, village savings and loan associations (VSLAs).
-The Programme will also facilitate linkages to productive value chains and inclusive financing opportunities in the mining sector including the Development Minerals sector.
-This focus has been chosen because the Mining Sector is largely dominated by Artisanal and Small-Scale Miners (ASMs) of which 44% are women especially in the Development Minerals sector of Uganda.
+In order to facilitate access for women to economic and livelihood support, the Spotlight Initiative in Uganda aims to support formation and formalization of small-scale women businesses including those in Artisanal and Small-Scale Mining (ASM) Associations, village savings and loan associations (VSLAs).
+The Programme also facilitates linkages to productive value chains and inclusive financing opportunities in the mining sector including the Development Minerals sector.
+This focus has been chosen because the Mining Sector is largely dominated by Artisanal and Small-Scale Miners (ASMs) of which 44% are women especially in the case of the Development Minerals sector of Uganda.